nevinpuri/erlog/README.md

 ## Erlog

-**Stop Checking your logs to see when stuff go wrong.
-ErLog automatically does that and lets you trace through your services**

-Erlog monitors your logs and sends you events when things are whack.

-## Observability
+Erlog is a service which lets you forward json logs from your existing libraries.
+It's meant to be really lightweight, easy to run, and work with your current logging setup.

+## How does it work?

+Erlog is just a web framework which batch inserts into an sqlite3 server.
+We then provide many tutorials on how to forward your logs to erlog **from withing your code**.
+There's no collector or external dependencies required.

-## Benchmarks
+## Is it Fast?

-- No official benchmarks, I can currently get around 9000 log insertions per second.
+No official benchmarks yet, but I can currently get around 9000 log insertions per second.
 It isn't a ton but it should be enough for most small scale projects.

-## Log Forwarding
+## Future Goals

-TODO
+I don't really know
+I want to rewrite erlog in either rust or elixir just for the fun of it (and maybe minor performance gains), as well as have better observability, a web ui, and a hosted service.
+If you have problems with logging you'd like me to solve with this product, please email me at me@nevin.cc.
+I'd love to hear your problems.

 ## Otel Support

 Right now I think otel is too much of a pain to use in small/medium sized projects.
-If otel becomes easier to use, or enough people ask for otel support, then I'll consider adding support for it.
+There's insane competition in the space, and I feel the implementation is still really bad.
+My main goal with this project is solving 80% of logging problems with 20% of the work, not providing complete application observability if it means spending 4 hours on otel.
+If otel becomes easier to use, or enough people ask for otel support, then I'll add support for it.

 ## Todo